idleberg/sublime-nsis/README.md

     ; Functions --------------------------------

-You can use `Tab` to jump to the next relevant bit of code you might want to change.
+Use `Tab` to jump to the next relevant bit of code you might want to change, `Shift-Tab` to jump back.

 ### Code snippets